spinscale/quarkus-logging-ecs/README.md

 # ECS Logging for Quarkus

+**This is no longer maintained.
+Feel free to fork.
+Happy to link/redirect to a maintained version**

 This dependency provides ECS compatible logging for quarkus by just adding this to the list of dependencies.